-NOTE 1: If you are completing this course as a prerequisite for a CDSE instructor led course or as part of a specific CDSE training curriculum, you must take the Derivative Classification Exam (IF103.06) on STEPP to receive credit for completion.
+NOTE 1: If you are completing this course as a prerequisite for a CDSE instructor led course or as part of a specific CDSE training curriculum, you must take the Derivative Classification Exam (IF103.16) on STEPP to receive credit for completion.
 The passing grade is (75%) for the derivative examination.
-You may register for the course/exam via STEPP at http://www.cdse.edu/stepp/index.html.
+You may register for the course/exam via STEPP.

-NOTE 2: A certificate is provided after this course is completed; however, there is no record maintained by CDSE.
-Students must print or save a local copy of the certificate as proof of course completion.
+- You must print or save a local copy of the certificate as proof of course completion.
+CDSE does not maintain records of course completions.

 Per Under Secretary of Defense for Intelligence (USD(I)) Memorandum - Derivative Classification Training, dated 31 January 2019: Derivative classification training must now be completed on an annual basis.
 The USD(I) Memorandum can be viewed in its entirety on the CDSE Information Security Toolkit, under the 'Key Resources for Information Security Personnel' section.

 The recommended browser for this course is Internet Explorer or Chrome.